Liam Fox: Parliamentary career

+Fox was re-elected as MP for North Somerset at the 2015 general election with an increased vote share of 53.5% and an increased majority of 23,099.

 In late June 2016, Fox announced on LBC that he intended to run for the leadership of the Conservative party once again, after David Cameron resigned following the result of the EU referendum, in which Fox supported leaving the EU.
 During the announcement of his candidacy, he said that the UK should trigger Article 50 by the end of 2016 so it could leave the EU by 2019, specifying 1 January 2019 as the date on which the UK should leave.
 He stated that he would not allow freedom of movement to be considered as part of any alternative trade arrangement with the EU.
 Fox promised to increase defence spending, stating that he would particularly like to see "an increase in the size of the Navy and our cyber capability".
 He also promised to scrap HS2, spending the £55 billion set aside for the project on regional train lines, cut taxes, cut welfare spending, create a new governmental department for "trade and foreign affairs" and review the aid budget.
 Fox was eliminated in the first ballot, finishing in last place with 16 votes.
 Theresa May went on to win the leadership and become Prime Minister and gave Fox the job of International Trade Secretary.

+At the snap 2017 general election, Fox was again re-elected, with an increased vote share of 54.2% and a decreased majority of 17,103.
+He was again re-elected at the 2019 general election, with a decreased vote share of 52.9% and an increased majority of 17,536.